List of Disney's Cinderella characters: In Cinderella films

+Other appearances in animation

 Like other characters from the first film, Lucifer makes cameo appearances in the television series House of Mouse as a guest of the titular club.
 In the direct-to-video film Mickey's House of Villains, he takes part in the musical number "It's Our House Now" when villains take over the club.

+Like other Walt Disney Animation Studios characters, he have a cameo appearance in the short film Once Upon a Studio.

+In video games

 Lucifer appears in Kingdom Hearts Birth by Sleep as a boss character who Ventus fights while helping Jaq gather the necessary materials for Cinderella's dress.

+He also appears in the video game Disney Magic Kingdoms as a playable character to unlock for a limited time.

 The Fairy Godmother

+The Fairy Godmother (voiced by Verna Felton in the first film, by Russi Taylor in sequels and other media, and Grey DeLisle in The Wonderful World of Mickey Mouse) is Cinderella's gentile fairy godmother.

+In Cinderella films

-The Fairy Godmother (voiced by Verna Felton in the first film, by Russi Taylor in sequels and other media, and Grey DeLisle in The Wonderful World of Mickey Mouse) appears after Cinderella's stepsisters tear up her dress, using her magic to transform her gown into a dress, the mice into stallions, Bruno the dog into a footman, Major the horse into a coachman, and a pumpkin into a white coach.
+In the first film, she appears after Cinderella's stepsisters tear up her dress, using her magic to transform her gown into a dress, the mice into stallions, Bruno the dog into a footman, Major the horse into a coachman, and a pumpkin into a white coach.
 However, she warns Cinderella that the magic will run out at midnight.

 In Cinderella II: Dreams Come True, she reads the story of Cinderella to the animals until Gus and Jaq arrive.
 They then decide to make a new book to narrate what happens after her "happily ever after".
 In the segment Tall Tail, she turns Jaq into a human so he can help Cinderella in the palace.

 In Cinderella III: A Twist in Time, her wand is stolen by Anastasia, who accidentally turns her into a stone statue, and Tremaine uses its magic.
 By the end of the film, she is returned to normal and offers to return Cinderella and Prince Charming to their former lives, but chooses not to after realizing that their love has grown stronger than it was in the original timeline.

+Other appearances in animation

 Like other characters from the first film, the Fairy Godmother makes cameo appearances in House of Mouse as a guest of the club.
 She has a major role in "Goofy's Menu Magic", where Goofy becomes popular after using her wand to cook.

 She appears in The Wonderful World of Mickey Mouse in the episode "Disappearing Act", where she appears to advise Mickey along with other magical characters.

+Like other Walt Disney Animation Studios characters, she have a cameo appearance in the short film Once Upon a Studio, where she uses her magic to repair the camera used to take a group photo.